jumpstartv2/JCTEST123-android/README.md

 Here are some of the dependencies you need to cater to be able to fully use the project template:

 ###### Firebase ######
-* Firebase just replace the contents of "google-services.json" under the app folder of your project directory.
+* just replace the contents of "google-services.json" under the app folder of your project directory.
 * the contents of "google-services.json" is generated from the firebase project console.

 ### Contribution guidelines ###